 Wonder of Nature

-Georgia is home to a wide variety of nature-based recreation, featuring all of America’s greatest attractions, including Brasstown Bald, Georgia’s highest mountain and North America’s largest blackwater swamp.
-There are countless opportunities to explore and enjoy Georgia’s natural beauty starting with Georgia’s Seven Natural Wonders, and continuing from gardens, nature centers, trails, or other locations.
+While Brasstown Bald is the region’s highest peak, Georgia’s natural wonders extend statewide including the Okefenokee Swamp in the south, North America’s largest blackwater swamp.
+There are countless opportunities to explore and enjoy Georgia’s natural beauty, starting with Georgia’s Seven Natural Wonders and continuing to gardens, nature centres, trails, or other locations.

 Seasonal Activities in the North Georgia Mountains